-One of the worries that keep many companies from adopting Cloud services for e-mail and other collaboration services; the question that who has control over the security of the content So Microsoft has provided the solution to this concern by introducing a new feature of Customer Lockbox Request in its E5 license.
+One of the worries that keep many companies from adopting Cloud services for e-mail and other collaboration services; the question that who has control over the security of the content, So Microsoft has provided the solution to this concern by introducing a new feature of Customer Lockbox Request in its E5 license.

-Maximizing Security For Customers
+Maximizing Security for Customers

 The customer lockbox is included in the Office 365 E5 plan.
 If you don't have an Office 365 E5 plan, you can buy a separate customer lockbox subscription from any of the Office 365 Enterprise plans.
 Customer lockbox works with Exchange Online, SharePoint Online, and OneDrive for Business.

-How does the Customer LockBox work?
+How does the Customer Lockbox work?

 It gives customers unique control over their data by eliminating unnecessary access by Microsoft.
 This means that Microsoft needs your permission to access your data.
-For example, if your business is experiencing a service issue that requires Microsoft to access your systems in order to resolve, then you need to provide explicit permission for them to do so.
+For example, if your business is experiencing a service issue that requires Microsoft to access your systems to resolve, then you need to provide explicit permission for them to do so.
 You – or your Office 365 administrator, will be notified via email that there is a request for time access.
 And then accordingly you can approve or reject these Customer Lockbox requests.
-So it means that you know on each and every occasion that a Microsoft engineer has a need to gain access to your company information and contents.
+So, it means that you know on each occasion that a Microsoft engineer has a need to gain access to your company information and contents.
 Until the explicit approval of the access request, the Microsoft engineer will not be able to view any data.

 Turning Customer Lockbox requests on or off